MicrosoftDocs/azure-reference-other/studio-module-reference/import-count-table.md

 ## Module overview

-This article describes how to use the **Import Count Table** module in Azure Machine Learning Studio.
+This article describes how to use the **Import Count Table** module in Azure Machine Learning Studio (classic).

 The purpose of the **Import Count Table** module is to allow customers who created a table of count-based statistics using an earlier version of Azure Machine Learning to upgrade their experiment.
 This module merges the existing count tables with new data.